pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 <tr><td>metricstag</td><td>addon</td><td>Sets the dashboards to use event based metrics from the Add-On</td></tr>
 <tr><td>gcp_metrics</td><td>index=gcp_metrics</td><td>Sets the event index where the add-on stores the metrics</td></tr>
 </table>
+(note that if you are collecting metrics via Cloud Functions into Metrics store or using SIM, then the two metrics macros need to be set per the instructions below)

 ### DataFlow
-If you are using DataFlow to collect the data from PubSub, then change the following:
+If you are using DataFlow (without transformations) to collect the data from PubSub, then change the following:
 <table>
 <tr><td><strong>Macro</strong></td><td><strong>Value</strong></td><td><strong>Description</strong></td></tr>
 <tr><td>datatag</td><td>dataflow</td><td>The payload from PubSub isn't "wrapped" by "data."</td></tr>